 Mover: Richard Foord MP (Spokesperson for Defence).
 Summation: Sarah Olney MP (Spokesperson for Treasury, Business and Industrial Strategy).

-Conference notes the rapidly changing situation in Ukraine, including:

-- I. The courage shown by Ukrainians in defending their country since Russia's illegal full-scale invasion in February 2022. - II.
-Ukraine has at the time of drafting liberated more than half of the territory Russia seized since the beginning of the invasion. - III.
-Russia's near-victory in Bakhmut and its intensive manufacturing of new assets, its deployment of Iranian drones necessitating urgent additional support for Ukraine from allies. - IV.
-President Biden's decision to permit the transfer of F16 jets to Ukraine, with Ukrainian pilots due to be trained in the UK.
+- 1 Conference notes the rapidly changing situation in Ukraine, - 2 including: - 3 I. The courage shown by Ukrainians in defending their - 4 country since Russia's illegal full-scale invasion in - 5 February 2022. - 6 II.
+Ukraine has at the time of drafting liberated more than - 7 half of the territory Russia seized since the beginning of - 8 the invasion. - 9 III.
+Russia's near-victory in Bakhmut and its intensive - 10 manufacturing of new assets, its deployment of Iranian - 11 drones necessitating urgent additional support for - 12 Ukraine from allies. - 13 IV.
+President Biden's decision to permit the transfer of F16 - jets to Ukraine, with Ukrainian pilots due to be trained in - 15 the UK.

-Conference further notes:

-- i) The potential threat that Putin's warmongering poses to Europe's future security unless Russia is resisted. - ii) Finland's full accession to NATO in April 2023, with Sweden also in the process of joining the organisation. - iii) Concerns about the potential for Russia to foment crises in Moldova, in the annexed territory of Transnistria, as well as potential difficulties arising for NATO in the Western Balkans. - iv) The role of the Wagner Group in Bakhmut and the UK Government's failure to proscribe the Group as a terrorist organisation. - v) The request by Ukraine for the formation of a Special Tribunal to prosecute Russia for the crime of aggression and the work of a Core Group of countries to advocate for a hybrid Tribunal. - vi) The UK Government's failure to take sufficient action to deal with Russian dirty money in the UK, including their refusal to publish the full golden visas review. - vii) The effect of Russia's invasion on the cost-of-living crisis in the UK.

-- A. The defence of freedom, human rights and the rule of law lie at the heart of liberal values. - B. This conflict will determine our security, freedom and democracy in Europe, and Europe's standing on the world stage.
+- 16 Conference further notes: - 17 i) The potential threat that Putin's warmongering poses to 18 Europe's future security unless Russia is resisted. - ii) Finland's full accession to NATO in April 2023, with Sweden also in the process of joining the organisation. - 21 iii) Concerns about the potential for Russia to foment crises 22 in Moldova, in the annexed territory of Transnistria, as well 23 as potential difficulties arising for NATO in the Western 24 Balkans. - iv) The role of the Wagner Group in Bakhmut and the UK Government's failure to proscribe the Group as a terrorist organisation. - v) The request by Ukraine for the formation of a Special Tribunal to prosecute Russia for the crime of aggression and the work of a Core Group of countries to advocate for a hybrid Tribunal. - vi) The UK Government's failure to take sufficient action to deal with Russian dirty money in the UK, including their refusal to publish the full golden visas review. - 35 vii) The effect of Russia's invasion on the cost-of-living crisis 36 in the UK. - 37 Conference believes that: - 38 A. The defence of freedom, human rights and the rule of law lie at the heart of liberal values. - 40 B. This conflict will determine our security, freedom and 41 democracy in Europe, and Europe's standing on the world 42 stage.